 In the video below, I show how to put the chair together according to Enzo Mari’s design.
 When I revisit this, I will experiment with ways of changing the design.

 I have seen photographs of Benchys for years and I did not understand why so many people printed one.
-It was not until I found a benchmark took created by Kickstarter and Autodesk last month that I bothered to find an answer.
+It was not until I found a benchmark tool created by Kickstarter and Autodesk last month that I bothered to find an answer.
 I did not realize that it is an actual bench-marking tool.
 After owning a 3D printer for four years, I downloaded a zip file from Thingiverse and printed my first Benchy.

 The instructions for 3DBenchy are to: “Print and check your 3D-printer’s result for dimensional accuracy, tolerances, warping and deviations related to changes in printing parameters and material types.”
 Dimensions are provided for its various sections.